 Port Canaveral has grown by leaps and bounds in just a few years.
 Behind all this expansion is the incentive to attract more cruise ships to this central Florida cruise port.
 And they’re succeeding.
+Plus, in 2020, Carnival’s new Mardi Gras will be here, too.

 At this time, Port Canaveral is home to ships from Disney, Royal Caribbean, Carnival and seasonally, Norwegian Cruise Line.